10 Deep Facts About the Watergate Scandal

 The whole break-in came undone when a Watergate security guard noticed that tape had been placed on the latches of doors in the basement of the building and in the stairwell leading to the DNC headquarters.
 The tape was left by James McCord, who previously worked for the CIA and FBI.
 Thinking it was put there by workers, security guard Frank Wills removed it.
 But when he came around again, the tape had reappeared, which was enough for Wills to call the cops and alert them that a burglary might be in progress.

 Washington Post reporters Bob Woodward and Carl Bernstein will forever be known for their investigative work during the Watergate scandal, but they weren't the first at the paper to cover the break-in.
 In the June 18, 1972, edition of the paper, a longtime police reporter named Alfred E. Lewis got the first byline concerning the story.
-In WaPo's 1994 obituary for Lewis, writer Martin Weil expanded on Lewis's contributions, saying, "a familiar and trusted figure to top police officials, [Lewis] went into the building with investigators and remained there unchallenged through the day, gathering information available to no other news outlet."
+In the Post's 1994 obituary for Lewis, reporter Martin Weil expanded on Lewis's contributions, saying, "a familiar and trusted figure to top police officials, went into the building with investigators and remained there unchallenged through the day, gathering information available to no other news outlet."

-The details that Lewis obtained helped convince the paper's editors that the crime went far beyond a simple break-in, with Woodward saying that Lewis's work "laid the foundation for what the paper was able to do in reporting the story."
+The details that Lewis obtained helped convince the paper's editors that the crime went far beyond a simple robbery, with Woodward saying that Lewis's work "laid the foundation for what the paper was able to do in reporting the story."

-It's possible that President Nixon wouldn't have faced any consequences for his crimes.
 There were a lot of others to take the fall, and there was a lack of evidence directly linking the president to the illegal activity.
 It's easy to imagine him plausibly denying everything, condemning the perpetrators as misguided supporters, and moving on.
 Except he taped himself confessing.
 A lot.
 Though by no means the first to record White House meetings, Nixon was extremely paranoid while in office, believing that, as he was spying on allies and rivals, they must be doing the same to him.
 In that paranoia, he bugged his own office at the White House, a profound misstep that would ultimately create the "Smoking Gun" tape, where Nixon is heard talking with Chief of Staff H.R.
 Haldeman about asking the deputy director of the CIA to interfere with the FBI's investigation of the break-ins.

 Carl Bernstein (L) and Bob Woodward (R) in 2005.

-Carl Bernstein (L) and Bob Woodward (R) in 2005. / Win McNamee/Getty Images
+Carl Bernstein (L) and Bob Woodward (R) in 2005. | Win McNamee/Getty Images

 When Woodward was still a Navy lieutenant in his twenties, he was sent to deliver a package to the White House.
 As he sat in the waiting room for someone to sign for it, he met Mark Felt, an assistant director for the FBI.
 The two struck up a conversation and Woodward asked Felt for his number to keep in touch.
 Woodward recalled that he would call Felt occasionally for career advice, seeing him as something of a mentor.